 #2 Release the tension in your shoulders.

 #4 Exhale.
 Reverse your visualization.
-“See” the hot air traveling down from the top of your head, through your body and exiting out the same holes in the soles of your feet.
+Imagine warm air traveling down from the top of your head, through your body to the soles of your feet.

 #5 Repeat until you feel calm and relaxed.

-Another AIS Technique for Kids is – Teddy Bear Breathing.
+Another American Institute of Stress Technique for Kids is – Teddy Bear Breathing.

 - Lie on your back.